RichardMillerWimmer/personal-portfolio-v2/astro/src/pages/blog/github-tips.md

 ---
 setup: import Layout from '../../layouts/BlogLayout.astro';
 title: 6 Easy GitHub Suggestions To Improve Your Branding
-description: Branding can feel fake, just be yourself and put your best forward with a few tips on your GitHib profile.
+description: Branding can feel fake, just be yourself and put your best forward with a few tips on your GitHub profile.
 date: 2022-4-11
 author: Richard Miller Wimmer
-readTime: '4 min'
+readTime: "4 min"
 keywords: github, branding
 categories:
   - GitHub